aderilus/runnersdash/readme.md

 2. Move this file to the same directory you cloned this repository to and open it to extract.
 This will create a new folder called `apple_health_export` where all your health data resides.
 3. To run `extractapplehealth.py`:

     a.
-This assumes that `export.zip` has been extracted in the same directory.
-In the terminal, change to the local runnersdash directory and run
+If `export.zip` has been extracted within the `runnersdash/` directory: in the terminal, run
     ```
     python extractapplehealth.py
     ```

     b.
-Assuming the contents of `export.zip` have been extracted somewhere else, in the local directory, run
+Or if `export.zip` has been extracted somewhere else, run
     ```
     python extractapplehealth.py /path/to/export.xml
     ```